 The two got married, and soon after, Minnie had a baby girl, Elizabeth.
 When Elizabeth was just 18 months old, however, Minnie discovered that Wayne was having an affair.
 Wayne insisted that the affair meant nothing, but Minnie wouldn’t listen and insisted they divorce.
 Neither of them ever married again, however, and they kept in touch for the rest of their lives until Wayne died in 1974.

 After the divorce, Minnie pursued her dream and opened her own beauty shop, working long hours to make a living for her and Elizabeth.
 When she wasn’t working, she loved horseback riding and going to beauty shows and horse races.
 She also loved to play the piano and sing, and later in life, she decided to learn to swim.
 Her real passion, though, she says, was dancing, and she still likes to dance even now in her eighties!

 Minnie remained in Evansville until the 1960’s when many of her friends began moving away to other locales.
 Elizabeth had likewise long ago left home, having gotten married and moved to Chicago.
 Thus, Minnie decided to sell her shop and also move to Chicago to be near Elizabeth and her three children.
 Once there, she set about applying for an Illinois beauty license.
-Once in hand, she was hired by Helene Curtis as a hair color representative and was then accordingly sent all over the United States.
+Once she got it, she was hired by Helene Curtis as a hair color representative and was then accordingly sent all over the United States.
 Minnie adored this job and loved every second of her travels.
 “They treated me like the Queen of Sheba!” she says proudly.